-The mid-term exam will be held Friday October 20.
+The mid-term exam will be held Friday March 1.
 There will be no lecture that day.
-The final exam is currently scheduled for Friday December 15 08:30AM - 10:30AM.
+The final exam is currently scheduled for Monday April 22 08:30AM - 10:30AM.
 The final exam is NOT cumulative and will only cover topics after the cut-off point (given in lecture) for the mid-term exam.
 Each of the lab assignments will have a tutorial component and an exercise component.
 The tutorial component will be assessed with a small quiz and the exercise will be assessed with a submitted report.
+Note that there is no opportunity for students to re-weight lab assignments or exams when assessments are not submitted.